kerokannoli/DF-Fashion-Gallery/README.txt

 ----
 DC - Dragoncoins (In game or DC offer)
 SO - Special Offer (Heromart)
-Seasonal + DC Seasonal - Purchasable from Holidays OR the Book of Lore during holidays.
+Seasonal + DC Seasonal - Purchasable from holidays OR the Book of Lore during holidays.

 Spirit Looms
 ----